See index to all the chapters for Putting Out the Planetary Fire

 Have a section on your webpage where you post all your news releases.
 Also post photos, videos, and any audio there.
 You can then link to the release on your social media.

 A media advisory is different from a news release.
 It is a brief one page that answers the questions of who, what, when, why and where of an upcoming event.
 Include a link if you will livestream the event.
-The advisory is sent out a few days before the event and then again the morning of.
-Make sure it includes all five W’s, clearly stated.
+The advisory is sent out a few days before the event and then again on the morning of the event.
+Make sure it includes who, what, when, why and where, clearly stated.

 Call media contacts ahead of the event to make sure they saw the advisory and to quickly pitch the story to them.
-Television news departments meet each weekday morning usually around 9 to discuss what events they will cover that day, so call right at 9 AM and ask to speak to the assignment editor.
-They may have a second news team that comes on at 4 for the evening news, so you may need to call them for an evening event.
+Television news departments meet each weekday usually around 9 a.m. to discuss what events they will cover that day, so call then and ask to speak to the assignment editor.
+They may have a second news team that comes on at 4 p.m. for the evening news, so you may need to call them for an evening event.
 Newspapers may also have a separate photo department, so contact them if there will be interesting visuals.

 Letters to the Editor

 Letters to the editor[29] are one of the most widely read parts of a newspaper.
-Learn the publication’s rules for letters, such as how often can a writer be published, the length, and does it have to be unique to the paper.
-Make sure it does not look like a form letter.
-Longer opinion pieces may be accepted as an op ed though you should usually talk to the publication beforehand to determine their interest.
+Learn the publication’s rules for letters, such as how often can a writer be published, the length, and whether your letter has to be unique to the paper.
+Make sure it doesn’t look like a form letter.
+Longer opinion pieces may be accepted for an opinion page although you should usually talk to the publication beforehand to determine their interest.

 Be concise.
 Be clear about the problem you are addressing and the solutions you are calling for.
-Facts and statistics are important, but the “human story” is what moves people.
+Facts and statistics are important, but the human story is what moves people.
 Explain why the issue is important to you personally.
 Letters that respond to a previous article in the paper have more chance of getting published (state the article you are responding to at the start of the letter).
-Do not overlook weekly newspapers.
+Don’t overlook weekly newspapers.

 Making an opening personal statement can help establish the writer’s credibility as someone with firsthand experience with the issue and grab the reader’s attention.
 Avoid too many details or tangents to the point you are making.
 Address why the reader should care about the issue.
 Conclude with a bold, clear statement and a call to action that the reader can take.